ChloeStevovitch/SimpleEditor/README.md

 This project aim to convert any div into a simple text editor.

 **IMPORTANT : this is a current light version of the editor.
-New features as the possiblity to use backspace, selection, ctrl-space, ctrl-b, ctrl-i are coming soon.**
+New features are currently in developement.**

+**List of actual features :
+- type text
+- "enter" command
+- "backspace" command
+- "selection" + "backspace" command
+**

 ## Getting Started